THE TESLA ERASURE (2)

 It is left to Dudley to ask “an obvious question: Why should a rather obscure mathematical theorist’s prediction of an obscure astronomic event generate such world-wide interest, producing a ticker-tape parade down New York’s Wall Street in 1921?”

 Well, no one quite knows why — though the location of the parade might just be a clue.
 In fact it’s obvious that Einstein, regardless of the legitimacy or otherwise of his methods, did not ‘spring’ but was picked up and decisively inserted into public consciousness by a huge public relations campaign.
 The new advertising gurus as such Edward Bernays and Ivy Lee had already shown that, using Freudian psychology, they could sell the public anything from cigarettes to world war.
 Now they would sell them a mystical, inverted travesty of ‘science’ which they could neither hope to understand nor ever to benefit from in any way.
-Einstein was a media creation, a place-holder in the public mind for the idea of charismatic scientific genius embodied by Nikola Tesla.
+Einstein was a media creation, a surrogate for the idea of charismatic scientific genius embodied by Nikola Tesla.
 With Tesla taken down, this position needed to be filled.
 The system needed not just to suppress his work but provide a simulacrum to soak up the adulation that had surrounded him.
 It needed to ground that current.

 There was widespread scientific objection to the installation of Einstein’s theories as the new orthodoxy, and not, as the public has been taught to think, only from ‘Nazi’ scientists, though anyone drawing attention to his academic dishonesty or criticizing his theories ran the risk of being labelled an antisemite.
 Opposition to Einstein was sharpened by the media circus surrounding the eclipse experiment and the Nobel Prize, the sense of a short-circuited scientific process and a forced consensus around Relativity.
 The meeting of scientists at the Berlin Philharmonic in August 1920, and the debate at the Society of German Scientists and Physicians in Bad Nauheim, bred such acrimony that the scientific issues were buried under racial and political controversy.
 One scientist had his life threatened; another was prevented from traveling to Berlin by the Czech government.
 Philipp Lenard, Johannes Stark and other experimentalists committed to a ‘Deutsche Physik’ were lambasted in the international press (continuing until the present day, as in this long and unrelenting hit piece in the Scientific American).
 Einstein benefitted immensely by the heavily publicized and propagandized opposition of so-called ‘Nazi’ scientists.